sbrisard/Scapin.jl/docs/src/theory/discrete_green_operators.md

 where ``\hat{\tens K}_\tuple{n}^\tuple{h}`` is the *modal stiffness matrix*, which is computed by the method XXX.

-Note that, plugging the [definition of the discrete Fourier transform](@ref _20210911055458) into Eq. \eqref{eq20210914060318} delivers the following expression
+Note that, plugging the definition of the [Discrete Fourier transforms](@ref) into Eq. \eqref{eq20210914060318} delivers the following expression

 ```math
 \begin{aligned}